-- · Looking at the individual needs of each child and identifying their barriers to learning - · Ensuring support staff and class teachers communicate regularly - · Providing high quality interventions - · Working with other agencies to bring in additional expertise - · Providing support for parents to develop their own skills to support their children's learning within the curriculum - \cdot To manage and support in times of crisis - · Tailoring interventions to the individual needs of the child - · Recognising and building on children's strengths and achievements to further boost confidence - · Going the Extra Mile
+- Looking at the individual needs of each child and identifying their barriers to learning. - Regular and thorough communication between home, school and those involved with the child. - Providing high quality interventions by skilled staff which are tailored to the individual needs of the child. - Working with other agencies to bring in additional expertise. - Providing support for parents to develop their own skills to support their children's learning within the curriculum. - To manage and support in times of crisis. - Recognising and building on children's strengths and achievements to further boost confidence. - Going the 'Extra Mile' for our children.